Speaker | Time | Text |

 And so thank God for the war room and the pressure we're putting on them. | ||

-We got some great people working up and antitrust now in D.C., and they need to be applauded for their great work. | ||
+We got some great people working up in antitrust now in DC and they need to be applauded for their great work. | ||

-No, the antitrust, the neo-Brandeisians over at the FTC, the FCC, Gail Slater and the team at the Justice Department. | ||
+No, the antitrust, the neo-Brandisians over at the FTC, the FCC, Gail Slater and the team at the Justice Department. | ||

 You got Mike Davis, all of us working towards this. | ||

-And you're right. | ||
+And you got, you're right. | ||

-The difference, I can tell you, the single biggest difference between the first term and the second term is the concentration of power under Biden, these oligarchs, big tech, big media, the big banks, big finance, big pharma. | ||
+The difference, I can tell you, the single biggest difference between the first term and the second term is the concentration of power under Biden, these oligarchs, not big tech, big media, the big banks, big finance, big pharma. | ||

-It is, they are crushing and squeezing the life out of the entrepreneurs in this country and the American people. | ||
+It is they are crushing and squeezing the life out of the entrepreneurs in this country and the American people. | ||

-Dave, Brad, hang on. | ||
+Dave Brad, hang on. | ||

-Want to talk in, let's get the number back up if we can. | ||
+I want to talk in get, let's get the number back up if we can. | ||

-Maybe we'll do it at the top of the next hour. | ||
+Maybe we'll do it at the top of the next ho hour in Texas. | ||

-In Texas, need you on the phone today to light these folks up down there and tell them, hey, we need some action, action, action. | ||
+Need you on the phones today to light these folks up down there and tell them, hey, we need some action, action, action. | ||

-The governor's office, the lieutenant governor, call the lieutenant government, tell them about the Senate. | ||
+The governor's office, the lieutenant governor, call the lieutenant governor, tell them about the Senate. | ||

 How come the Senate hadn't voted? | ||

-Hey, let's take some action. | ||
+Talk to call the Speaker of the House, hey, let's take some action. | ||

-Quit talking and take a couple of parking spots away. | ||
+Quit talking, take a couple of parking spots away. | ||

-Patriot Mobile, 972 Patriot, call Patriot right now. | ||
+Patriot Mobile 972, Patriot, call Patriot right now. | ||

 They've done such a great job supporting this effort. | ||